A generating tree approach to k-nonnesting partitions and permutations: -nonnesting permutations

-\end{theorem} \begin{proof} The labels correspond to the addition of the following nodes to a diagram $\sigma$: \begin{itemize} \item[$(1)$] a fixed point; \item[$(2)$] a semi-opener; \item[$(3a)$] an upper semi-transitory closing the top semi-arc, if $\sigma$ has a future enhanced upper $k-1$-nesting; \item[$(3b)$] an upper semi-transitory; \item[$(4a)$] a lower semi-transitory closing the bottom semi-arc, if $\sigma$ has a future lower $k-1$-nesting; \item[$(4b)$] a lower semi-transitory; \item[$(5a)$] a closer that closes both the top and the bottom semi-arcs, if $\sigma$ has both a future enhanced upper $k-1$-nesting and a future lower $k-1$-nesting; \item[$(5b)$] a closer that closes the top semi-arc and a lower semi-arc that is not the bottom one, if $\sigma$ has a future enhanced upper $k-1$-nesting; \item[$(5c)$] a closer that closes the bottom semi-arc and an upper semi-arc that is not the top one, if $\sigma$ has a future lower $k-1$-nesting; \item[$(5d)$] a closer that closes an upper and a lower semi-arc, neither of which is an outermost one. \end{itemize} \end{proof}
+\begin{proof} The labels correspond to the addition of the following vertices to a diagram $\sigma$: \begin{itemize} \item[$(1)$] a fixed point (as in $(1)$ of Theorem \ref{thm:kepart}); \item[$(2)$] an opener (as in $(2)$ of Theorem \ref{thm:kepart} or $(2)$ of Theorem $\ref{thm:kpart}$); \item[$(3a)$] an upper transitory closing the top semi-arc, if $\sigma$ has a future enhanced upper $k-1$-nesting (as in $(5)$ of Theorem \ref{thm:kepart}); \item[$(3b)$] an upper transitory (as in $(3)$ of Theorem \ref{thm:kepart}); \item[$(4a)$] a lower transitory closing the bottom semi-arc, if $\sigma$ has a future lower $k-1$-nesting ($(5)$ in Theorem \ref{thm:kpart}); \item[$(4b)$] a lower transitory (as in $(3)$ of Theorem \ref{thm:kpart}); \item[$(5a)$] a closer that closes both the top and the bottom semi-arcs, if $\sigma$ has both a future enhanced upper $k-1$-nesting and a future lower $k-1$-nesting; \item[$(5b)$] a closer that closes the top semi-arc and a lower semi-arc that is not the bottom one, if $\sigma$ has a future enhanced upper $k-1$-nesting; \item[$(5c)$] a closer that closes the bottom semi-arc and an upper semi-arc that is not the top one, if $\sigma$ has a future lower $k-1$-nesting; \item[$(5d)$] a closer that closes an upper and a lower semi-arc, neither of which is an outermost one. \end{itemize} \end{proof}

-We have also translated the succession rules of the generating tree for $k+1$-nonnesting open permutation diagrams into a functional equation for the corresponding generating function, which has $2k$ variables.
-We omit it here due to space constraints.